A Way Abroad Logo

 When it comes to finding work here in Colombia, the expat Facebook groups again really come in handy as people are often posting different opportunities.
 LinkedIn and Indeed are also widely used among larger companies.

-I’ve personally worked here in Colombia as an English teacher and in Business Development and Customer Success for two different global companies.
 As mentioned before, lots of North American companies have smaller offices here mainly because of the cost of labor and time zone benefits, so there are more and more opportunities popping up for English speakers.

 If you manage to get a job with one of these international companies they usually sponsor your visa and it’s often good for 1-3 years with the option to renew.

-The nightlife here in Medellín is incredible, you can find anything from a salsa club, to reggaeton, to hard techno all on the same block.
-Parque Lleras area is the hot spot, literally hundreds of bars, restaurants and clubs in a 10 block parameter.
+Parque Lleras area is the hot spot, literally hundreds of bars, restaurants and clubs in a 10 block perimeter.
 If you like dancing there are a couple places that offer free Salsa lessons during the week.

 If you’re into hiking, you’ll also love this city as there are a couple trails within the city and endless hiking possibilities around the nearby mountains.